MicrosoftDocs/Advertising-docs/BingAds/bulk-service/account-app-ad-extension.md

 ---
-title: "Account App Ad Extension" ms.service: bing-ads-bulk-service ms.topic: "article" ms.date: 11/1/2017
+title: "Account App Ad Extension Record - Bulk" ms.service: bing-ads-bulk-service ms.topic: "article" ms.date: 11/01/2017
 author: "eric-urban"
 ms.author: "eur"
+description: Describes the Account App Ad Extension fields in a Bulk file.
 dev_langs:
   - csharp
 ---
-# Account App Ad Extension
+# Account App Ad Extension Record - Bulk
 Defines an association record between an [Account](../bulk-service/account.md) and an [App Ad Extension](../bulk-service/app-ad-extension.md) that can be uploaded and downloaded in a bulk file.
 To upload or download the account or app ad extension, use the [Account](../bulk-service/account.md) or [App Ad Extension](../bulk-service/app-ad-extension.md) record.

 ## <a name="entitydata"></a>Attribute Fields in the Bulk File